deep-thought-labs/drive/docs/node-operations.md

 ### Daily Operations

 **Using Graphical Interface (Easiest):**
-1. Open interface: `docker compose exec infinite-mainnet node-ui`
+1. Open interface: `./drive.sh exec infinite-mainnet node-ui`
 2. Use "Node Monitoring" to check status and view logs
 3. Use "Node Operations" to start/stop/restart